joiscode121/BiohackingGPT/README.md

 - RAG-based responses using curated biohacking protocols
 - Real-time evaluation metrics (Number of User Interactions, Latency, and Average Response Length)

-## 🛠️ Technology Stack & Why We Chose It
+## 🛠️ Technology Stack & Why I Chose It

 ### Core Technologies
 - **Streamlit**: Chosen for rapid development of web interfaces and built-in chat components.
-Easily spins up an integrated frontend and backend and its simple API and cloud hosting feature made it perfect for our chat application.
+Easily spins up an integrated frontend and backend and its simple API and cloud hosting feature made it perfect for chat application.
 - **LangChain**: Selected for its robust RAG implementation and easy integration with various LLMs and vector stores.
-- **ChromaDB**: Used as our vector store due to its simplicity, persistence capabilities, and good performance for small to medium datasets.
+- **ChromaDB**: Used as the vector store due to its simplicity, persistence capabilities, and good performance for small to medium datasets.
 - **OpenAI GPT-3.5**: Chosen for its strong performance in natural language understanding and reasonable cost-effectiveness.

 ### Design Decisions